 Accessibility: About the Accessibility Wizard

 Use the Accessibility Wizard to identify and fix accessibility issues on your site.
-This tool, offered by Wix, scans your entire site and provides actionable solutions to make your site accessible to all, including those with disabilities and impairments.
+This tool offered by Wix scans your site and provides actionable solutions to make your site accessible to all - including those with disabilities and impairments.

 While Wix is always striving to improve our products and services, we cannot guarantee that your site will be compliant with your region's accessibility laws and regulations after using the Wizard.
 We recommend consulting an accessibility expert to ensure that your site is meeting the standards for your region.